-- > As can be seen, there was a gradual increase in the Service Account Deficits up to 2002. - This was followed by a short-term recovery until early 2004, after the Rand had crossed below its Trade Weighted Value in 2003. - ➤ Since then, the Service Account Deficit has more than trebled to hit a record R144bn (q.a.) in 3rd Quarter 2008 and a record annual deficit of R134bn for the full year.
+- As can be seen, there was a gradual increase in the Service Account Deficits up to 2002. - There followed a short-term recovery until early 2004, after the Rand dropped below its Trade Weighted Value in 2003. - Since then, the Service Account Deficit more than trebled to hit a record R137bn (q.a.) in 3rd Quarter 2008 and a record annual deficit of R126bn for the full year.